 - 1 teaspoon vanilla extract

-- Pour the milk and butter into the bowl of a stand mixer or bowl and add the yeast and sugar.
+- Pour the milk and butter into the bowl of a stand mixer or bowl and add the yeast and sugar or honey if using.
 Stir to dissolve and let sit for 5 minutes.

 - Add the pumpkin, salt and 1 cup of flour and mix until combined.
 Add the rest of the flour ½ cup at a time until it's all combined and mix on medium for 6 minutes or by hand until the dough is smooth and elastic and just slightly sticky.